gambarini/grpcdemo/README.md

 You must know a contact ID to send messages to that contact.
 There is no contact discovery yet (it's part of the contact service).

-## Future changes
+## Future Road map

-- Add contact Discovery and mangement
+- Add contact Discovery and mangement.
-- Create a Google Kubernetes Engine deployment
+- Create a Google Kubernetes Engine deployment, with actual service loadbalance.
+- A fancy web client application.